 B. Choice of Law; Jurisdiction and Venue; Interpreting and Enforcing the Agreement

 This Agreement will be interpreted in accordance with the laws of California without regard to the conflict of law rules that would require the application of different laws.
-If a GIG Member has rejected Binding Arbitration (see Section XII (Binding Arbitration)), all disputes hereunder shall be resolved solely in the applicable state or federal courts of California.
+If a GIG Member has rejected Binding Arbitration (see Section XIII (Binding Arbitration)), all disputes hereunder shall be resolved solely in the applicable state or federal courts of California.
 You agree to the exclusive jurisdiction of such courts, agree to accept service of process by mail, and waive any jurisdictional or venue defenses otherwise available.

 C. Assignment of Rights

 We may, at any time, sell, transfer or assign any or all of our rights or duties under this Agreement.
 If we do so, we can share information concerning your Membership with prospective transferees or assignees.

 You acknowledge that this Agreement and your Membership are for your exclusive benefit and convenience.
 Neither can be transferred to any other person and no other person may claim rights under this Agreement or through your Membership.
 Nothing contained herein shall be construed as granting, vesting, creating or conferring any right of action upon any other third party.
 This provision is not intended to limit or impair the rights that any person may have under applicable Federal statutes.